·

 1. Chemical and Biological Control

-• Biological agents – beneficial microorganisms can suppress the development of Breneria through competition or antagonistic mechanisms.
+• Biological agents - Some studies suggest that beneficial microbes may help suppress Brenneria through competition or antagonism.

-• Antibiotic treatments – the use of antibiotics is limited due to the risk of resistance and regulatory restrictions.
+• Antibiotic treatments – generally not permitted in commercial orchards due to regulatory restrictions and the risk of resistance development.